siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 uv+vu?
 $$

-Those middle terms are the interaction term that the ordinary visible reading does not take into account.
+Those middle terms are the relation $d(\cdot,\cdot)$ between the parts, the interaction term that the ordinary visible reading does not take into account.
 Numbers treated this way are ultrareals.

 The standard arithmetic that we love is not wrong.
 It is recovered when the interaction term is not taken into account.
 This book describes a broader